 This early Crisp, William, aka as “Old William” has been traced to ca 1695-1700, born NC.
 So far, he has not been connected to any of the others.
 His line has been pretty well documented through deeds and wills.

 The Crisp research list was formed in 1997 to help each other with these searches.
 Prior was a small group of Crisp researchers banded together for this purpose.
 If you are visiting our pages and have a Crisp hanging from a branch in your family tree, we invite you to join our group on CRISP-L Mail List.
 You may hold the key to one of our dead ends!.
 Or.... perhaps..... one of your new cousins will have the key you need!
-The message board has many entries.
+The Crisp Message Board has many entries.
 Perhaps an answer is there.
 Post your query here, maybe there is someone with the answer out there.

 As we are researching our ancestors, we find them by documents or census, first in one place, then in another.
 How many times have we stopped to think, “They were here, now they are there, but how did they get from “here” to “there”?
 If we use the context of the time period, we can build a scenario of how they got from one place to another.
 This little article explores those concepts, and hopefully will give someone a “feel” for the way our ancestors had to travel in the 1600, 1700, 1800's.